lenavoigt/mass-disk-processor/README.md

 You can then activate the Plaso Plugin by uncommenting it in the `plugin_classes` list in `mdp.py`.

-# Results
+# 3. Results

 MDP produces the following results:
+1. In the MDP project root
+   - `output/` folder is created (if it doesn't yet exist), containing a set of overall result files (with a timestamp) for each run:
+     - `{timestamp}_summary_dict.json`: full plugin results of all disk images in dictionary form
-- `data_table.tsv` and `summary_dict.json` containing the results for each disk image in the dataset of any plugin flagged for inclusion in the summary.
+     - `{timestamp}_data_table.tsv`: tabular summary with one row per disk image, including only the plugins flagged for inclusion in the summary table.
+     - `{timestamp}.log`: corresponding log file.
+2. Inside each case folder (containing a `data/` folder with disk images)
+   - `results/` folder is created containing:
-- `results_<plugin-name>.txt` containing more detailed results (including plugin name, plugin description, full path of the source disk image file, and creation time) of each plugin within the disk image folders.
+     - `results_<plugin-name>.txt`: detailed plugin result file per plugin (including plugin name, description, source file path, creation timestamp, result values)
+3. For the Plaso plugin: `plaso-output/` subfolder is created in each case folder, containing several Plaso result files for each disk image in the case's `data/` folder.

-# Creating new Plugins
+# 4. Creating new Plugins

 To create a new plugin it’s easiest to copy an existing one from the `mdp_plugins/` directory (e.g., `disk_size.py`) and adapt it to your needs.